uclaacm/Styleguide/_pages/03__guidelines.md

 ### Suggested Usage for wordmarks ###
 Try to use wordmarks in conjunction with the logomarks.
 If this isn't possible, make sure the sizing of the wordmark clearly establishes the committee as the group of ownership.

-{% include "button.html", file: "wordmarks.zip", filename: "wordmarks", content: "Download all wordmarks" %}
+{% include "button.html", file: "_Wordmarks.zip", filename: "wordmarks", content: "Download all wordmarks" %}

 # Colors #